-If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement; if there is no configured trust anchor, validation will not take place.
+If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a dnssec-keys statement (or the managed-keys or the trusted-keys statements, both deprecated).
+If there is no configured trust anchor, validation will not take place.